duracell80/DermoDeX/README.md

 ## Main Features:
+- Install previous Mint wallpapers from the offical packages! (why isn't this an option already?)
-- Cinnamon Extention to tweak the configuration settings
+- Cinnamon Ext to tweak the configuration settings
 - Now based on Fluent GTK theme
 - Accent color extraction from wallpaper
 - Color picker overrides